ktorn/this-is-an-evolving-artwork/README.md

 Code used by "This is an evolving artwork" - [OBJKT 856725](https://teia.art/objkt/856725) on Teia

-## To mint a version controllec "evolving" artwork:
+## To mint a version controlled "evolving" artwork:

 1. deploy the smartcontract to the Tezos mainnet. make a note of the smart contract address.